sethsuri/sethsuri/README.md

 # Welcome to My GitHub Profile 👋

 Hello!
-I'm Seth Suri, an IT Analyst, and Certified Professional passionate about technology, cybersecurity, and empowering others to use tech to safegaurd their lives!
+I'm Seth Suri, an Cybersecurity Analyst, and Certified Professional passionate about technology, cybersecurity, and empowering others to use tech to safegaurd their lives!
 Welcome to my corner of the internet!

 ---

 ## 🚀 About Me

-- **Profession:** Cybersecurity Support Engineer, IT Analyst and Brand Ambassador with extensive experience in cybersecurity and IT.
+- **Profession:** Cybersecurity Support Engineer, IT Security Analyst and Brand Ambassador with extensive experience in cybersecurity and IT.
 - **Certifications:**
    - Google IT Support Professional Certificate (CompTIA A+ equivalent)
    - Google Cybersecurity Professional Certificate (CompTIA Security+ & CySA+ equivalent)